Personnel Evaluation Roster

 Yes, the Laboratory Director must be identified.
 Mark the form as ”waived testing only” for the remaining positions.

-If these personnel are performing non-waived testing they must be listed on the roster.
+Yes, if these individuals are performing non-waived testing they must be listed on the roster.
 Medical technologist trainees who work entirely under the supervision of another individual and are not the testing person of record do not need to be listed on the PER.
 Residents or fellows performing unsupervised tissue grossing are considered the testing person of record and therefore, would need to be listed as testing personnel on the roster.
-The laboratory must ensure that these personnel have the appropriate education and experience, received the appropriate training for the type and complexity of the services offered, and have demonstrated that they can reliably perform all assigned duties.
+The laboratory must ensure that these individuals have the appropriate education and experience, received the appropriate training for the type and complexity of the services offered and have demonstrated that they can reliably perform all assigned duties.

 The laboratory must list all personnel fulfilling CLIA defined roles and/or duties which correspond to the complexity of testing being performed.
 For laboratories performing moderate and high complexity testing, this includes: Laboratory Director, Clinical Consultant, Technical Consultant, Technical Supervisor, General Supervisor, and Testing Personnel.
 For moderate complexity testing only, it includes the Laboratory Director, Clinical Consultant, Technical Consultant, and Testing Personnel.
 The Laboratory Director, if qualified, may fulfill more than one role.
-If a person does fulfill more than one role, the laboratory must list this person in each role.
+If an individual fulfills more than one role, the laboratory must list this person in each role.